skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

+## New in version 2.8.3
+- Added all input handler functionality to components.
+E.g. `component().validate(callback)`
+- Refactored internal organisation of code to remove duplicate functionality.
+- Abstracted the validation handler.
+- General bug fixes
+- Reverted the `component.inputFoo()` from version 2.8.2, now only `component.inputType()` required the prefix.
+- Added `component.group()` for prefixing all component inputs with group.

 ## Breaking changes in version 2.8.1
 - Changed `FormeInput` class to have page argument in constructor.
 Can be ignored unless you are extendeding the FormeInput class via `FormeDriver`.
 - Changed the `.compose()` handler pattern as introduced in 2.8.0 (yes I know :P).
 See [Components](#components) for more details.